Dow and DuPont detail deal discussions

 Last year, Syngenta retained Goldman as its adviser in its takeover battle with Monsanto.

 DuPont was also approached by another firm, a “large, publicly traded” chemical company, about potential deals.
 The chairman of this company met with Breen in New Jersey.
-It later floated the idea of a cash purchase of DuPont’s agriculture business and other transactions.
+The company later floated the idea of a cash purchase of DuPont’s agriculture business and other transactions.

 Dow, meanwhile, was talking with two “agricultural sciences” firms as well as a large chemical maker interested in its agriculture business.